marcosjom/makefile-like-IDE/README.md

-# from sys-nbframework-src
+# From sys-nbframework-src

-The content of this repository is part of [sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src); it exists to expose and document specific feature of the bigger framework.
+The content of this repository is part of [sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src); it exists to expose and document a specific feature of the bigger framework.

 # makefile-like-IDE

-`MakefileFuncs.mk` containing functions that allows you to describe a workspace similarly to XCode, Visual-Studio and other IDEs.
+`MakefileFuncs.mk` contains functions that allows you to describe a workspace similarly to XCode, Visual-Studio and other IDEs and automatizes the compilation of your targets.

+# Origin

+Created by [Marcos Ortega](https://mortegam.com/) to facilitate the compilation of projects on Linux, Android and MacOS by just keeping the description of each project synced with their IDE counterparts.

+# Features

+- Unified way of describing your projects; like in your IDEs.
+- Command line compilation.
+- Linux, Android, MacOS and other operating systems that supports compiling with `make`.

+# Structure

-Its purpose is to describe your project in an structure and be able to set individual compiler-flags to each code-group.
+Its purpose is to describe your project in a structure that allows you to set individual compiler-flags to each code-group.
 The structure is:

 - `Workspace`
   - `Project`